alevani/ant_war_simulation/README.md

 # The ant kingdom

+Throughout this chapter, we will go through the history of ants, what they are and wha they account for. ...

+Introduction to the chapter?
+Like this chapter will go thought that, and that, and blah blah blah..Jan's style ;) (sorry if you see this <3) (something like above)
-Ants emerged 120 millions years ago but really became something big only 60 millions years after

-From the many known species, ants form the very first insect super kingdom.
-Indeed, it Is now a known fact that them alone account for 20% of the total animal biomass.
+Ants are ancient being that emerge around 140 to 168 millions years ago, even though they really started to diversify only about some 60 millions years after.
+From the many known species -> this is not so English, ants form the very first insect super kingdom.
+They are estimated to be about 10'000'000'000'000'000 (10'000 trillion) individuals, which account for 20% of the total animal biomass.
+This super kingdom, however, is far from being a unified heaven.
+From the 11'000 classified species and the 20'000 estimated species, rare are the ants that get along together.

-...
+awdiajwdoaidawo

-This super kingdom however is far from being a unified heaven.
-From the 11'000 classified species and the about 20'000 expected species, rare are the ants that get along together. [a few examples of ants getting along and ants not getting along?]
+[a few examples of ants getting along and ants not getting along?]

-- about 20'000 ant species (11'000 classified, 1/3 of all insect biomass)
+Individually, and ant can't do much.

+- One ant alone is nothing, they are like humain, they need collaboration to survive and evolve

 >  They adapt to each env, that's why they exist everywhere.

 https://www.livescience.com/747-ants-rule-world.html

 >  They come in a range of colors from yellow and red to black.
 They exist in deserts, rain forests, and swamps—anywhere but the coldest and highest places on Earth.

 > Fact: Each ant will belong to a nest and that's how they now if another ant is enemy or not.
 Surely nature use more sophisticated way for it, but I am not a biologist.